 Here we go again with those Eastern European vibes.
-But actually, after a great trip to Prague I was excited to see what Budapest had to offer.
-To begin, let’s have a short history lesson for those of you who think people are messing with you when they ask if you’re staying in Buda or Pest.
-Technically, they are now one city, but back in the day they developed completely on their own, only separated by the Danube river.
-Although both cities together now form Budapest, each side has it’s own history and culture.
+But honestly, after a great trip to Prague I was excited to see what Budapest had to offer.
+Let’s start off with a little history lesson for those of you who think people are messing with you when they ask if you’re staying in Buda or Pest.
+Technically, it’s one city now, but back in the day they developed completely on their own, only separated by the Danube river.
+Even though both cities together form Budapest, each side has a history pf it’s own.

 We heard that Pest is where all the fun goes down, so naturally we found a hostel in that area.
 One of my friends took a little Euro trip last summer and had only great things to say about a party hostel he stayed at, called Retox.
-We immediately booked the last private room and were ready to see what was in store for us.
-When we showed up to the hostel, it definitely exceeded our expectations.
-To begin, the hostel was run by kids basically our age from all over the world.
-There were people from Australia to Croatia, even from Israel!
-Most of them were backpackers who stumbled upon Budapest and figured since they liked it so much they’d stay.
-A few years later, and those tourists are now our guides in this crazy town.
+We immediately booked the last private room and were ready to get weird.
+The hostel was awesome because it was run by people around our age from all over the world.
+There were people from Australia to Croatia, even from Israel, (Represent).
+Most of them were backpackers who stumbled upon Budapest and liked it so much they decided to stay.
+A few years later, and those tourists are now our guides.

-After settling in, we went to check out the top of the Basilica for a view of the city.
-Three euros, and about 300 stairs later, we had an incredible view and got a little cardio in for the day.
-We decided to take it easy since we were waiting for our friends for the real action to happen.
-We passed by a local market and naturally my nose fell victim to the foreign smells.
-After settling our hunger with some Hungary delights, we wandered through the outskirts of Pest on our way way back to the hostel.
+After settling in, we went to the top of the Basilica for a view of the city.
+Three euros, and about 300 stairs later, we had an incredible view and hopefully a little booty lift.
+On our way back, we passed by a local market and naturally my nose fell victim to the foreign smells.
+After settling our hunger with some Hungary delights, we wandered through the outskirts of Pest until making it back to the hostel.

-On our way to the Buda Castle, we caught gaze with a woman deep frying dough, layering mounds of Nutella on top.
-Safe to say, it was enough to capture everyone’s attention.
-When we got a closer look, we saw there was other fried dough options layered with sour cream and cheese.
-Obviously me and Emily had to get one of each and try them both.
+On our way to the Buda Castle, we saw a woman deep frying dough, layering mounds of Nutella on top.
+This caught everyone’s attention.
+When we got a closer look, we saw there was a sweet and savory option, the savory layered with sour cream and cheese.
+Emily and I couldn’t resist trying both because when in Buda?
 Apparently these giant elephant ears are called Langos, and they were definitely worth the thousands of calories.

-After eating our way through Hungary, we took a little break before the famous parties at Szechenyi bath.
-For those who don’t know, most of Budapest is built on top of naturally heated springs.
-Many places have adopted these springs and turned them into relaxing spa pools during the day, and crazy pool parties by night.
+After eating our way through Hungary, we wanted to splish splash in the Buda baths.
+So we bought tickets for a party that night at Szechenyi bath.
+Most of Budapest is built on top of naturally heated springs so many places have turned these springs into relaxing spa pools during the day, and crazy heated pool parties by night.
 We were pumped to dive into the action.
-Coming from Miami, I gotta say it felt a little like home.
-The pool was warm like the Atlantic Ocean and everyone was up all night.
-After hours experiencing the culture and fun, it’s safe to say, we killed the (bath) tub.
+I’m not going to lie, it was basically just a public pool party with warm water, but still fun nonetheless.

 The next day, we had our final Hungarian feast, and packed up to head home.
 As popular demand from me myself and I, we went back into the market one last time.
-I got my last traditional goulash and something sweet for the airport.
-It’s crazy to think that this is one of the last trips I’d be taking abroad.
-I’m still not sure how these four months have already flown by, but this trip was definitely one for the books and a perfect way to end our school semester.
+I ended the trip the way I started, with my last traditional goulash and something sweet for the ride.
+It’s crazy to think that this is one of the last trips I’d be taking abroad and I’m still not sure how these four months already flew by, but this trip was one for the books and a perfect way to end our semester.